smatechnologies/ibm-i-agent-docs/versioned_docs/version-18.1/dynamic-variables/manipulation-commands.md

     If these two conditions are met, then one of the two Rules records must contain the following Response command in order to force the
     Operator Replay Script to branch to the job failure steps.
     ```
-    ADDRPYTOK TOKNAM(SBMJOBFAIL/BTOLBL1)
+    SETDYNVAR VARNAM(BTOLBL1) VALUE('SBMJOBFAIL')
     ```

     Note that this Response Rule pair could also specify a third Branch-to Label, if the Script is designed to do something special in this case of unexpected failure, or, another Rules record using CMD in the continuation field could be used to specify a message generation command that would notify operations about this unexpected error condition.

 12. Remember to add at least two steps to the Operator Replay Script that will include the two Branch-to Label values of SBMJOBFAIL and SBMJOBPASS.
 It might also be preferred to put either of these labels into separate Scripts, for example, if job failure logic is a reusable Script that can be shared by other primary Scripts.

 At the SBMJOBFAIL labeled step, one technique that is helpful is to force the Operator Replay Script to fail, so that the job shows up as a failed job on the OpCon schedule.
-A good way to do this is to define a TOP or BOTTOM condition on the SBMJOBFAIL step where the value string specified will never be found on the screen (for example, specify a control string value of "This will never match"), and set the option for handling the forced mismatch to 'F' = force script to fail.
+One way to do this is to define a TOP or BOTTOM condition on the SBMJOBFAIL step where the value string specified will never be found on the screen (for example, specify a control string value of "This will never match"), and set the option for handling the forced mismatch to 'F' = force script to fail.

+An alternative way to force an Operator Replay Script to report a failure to the OpCon schedule and then abort the script, is to cause the LSAM utility command "SMAFAILJOB" to be executed whenever one or more Response Rules has detected any of the failure conditions discussed above.

 ## LOGDYNVAR: Log and Analyze Dynamic Variable Values